+Gastroenteritis is usually caused by a viral or bacterial infection, and less often by a parasitic infection.
 The most common causes of viral gastroenteritis are norovirus and rotavirus.
-Escherichia coli (E. coli), Salmonella and Campylobacter are the most common causes of bacterial gastroenteritis.
+Campylobacter, Escherichia coli (E. coli), and Salmonella are the most common causes of bacterial gastroenteritis.
 Parasitic gastroenteritis is usually caused by Giardia.

 The people most at risk of gastroenteritis are:

 - Infants and young children, who have an immature immune system

 - The elderly, who have less efficient immune systems, and especially those living in nursing homes